programmingwithalex/k8s_sandbox/README.md

 ## MetalLB - Load Balancer Locally - In Addition to Ingress

-- Kubernetes’ built‑in LoadBalancer type only works on cloud platforms (AWS, GCP, Azure), leaving bare‑metal clusters stuck with `NodePort` or `cluster IPs` which are clunky and not production‑grade.
-MetalLB fills that gap by implementing a true network load balancer for on‑prem environments, integrating with your existing routers/switches so Services of type LoadBalancer “just work” the same way they do in the cloud.
+- Kubernetes’ built‑in LoadBalancer type only works on cloud platforms (AWS, GCP, Azure), leaving bare‑metal clusters stuck with `NodePort` or `cluster IPs` which are clunky and not production‑grade
+- Kubernetes doesn’t have a built-in LoadBalancer.
+MetalLB provides that functionality, so if your services (apps, ingress) are of type LoadBalancer, you need MetalLB.
+Without it, those services will sit in pending state and never get an external IP
+- will assign an `IP pool` to the `MetalLB` LoadBalancer, which can then be used to assign an IP to the `ingress`
 - `Nginx` Service will be auto-assigned an IP from the `MetalLB` load balancer
   - no special annotation needed on the `nginx` Service
   - any Service whose spec.type is `LoadBalancer` will automatically be picked up by MetalLB and handed an IP from its pool